jacksonherron/Yogi/README.md

 ###### User 3 - Swami
 - Teaches yoga regularly and for income
-- Wants to grow their name a base of followers
+- Wants to grow their name and base of followers
 - Wants to be a yoga influencer

 ----------------